jlongua/plan9-dns/README.md

 abuse: \
 This is for personel use only \
-Tor exit or not will be blocked \
+Tor exits will be blocked \
-limits could be placed anytime with iptables and/or nginx \
+limits could be placed anytime with iptables \
 https://making.pusher.com/per-ip-rate-limiting-with-iptables/#fnref:hashlimit-hashtable-mess